All relationships go through stages. Let’s go through the relationship stages and talk about some highs, lows, and survival tips for each one.

-The Mature stage: The power struggles tend to subside.
-Couples learn to compromise, and figure out how to accept their differences.
+The power struggles tend to subside.
+Couples learn to compromise and figure out how to accept their differences.
 They learn to become of aware of what they want, long for, and desire and how to communicate those needs.
-They treat their differences with respect, dignity, and a dose of generosity.
-They learn the value of real giving.
+Couples treat their differences with respect, dignity, and a dose of generosity.
+Each individual also learns the value of real giving.
 This could lead to a re-kindling of the romantic stage and the whole process starts all over again.

 In our efforts to bring value to your life, or if you are not in the Chicago area, Couples Counseling Associates has developed a series of lessons that could have a major impact on effectively improving your relationship.
 We encourage you to dive into the series and discover how these resources can benefit you and your partner.

 Remember, it’s the positive habits we develop that guarantee us success in all areas of our lives.
 Discover the seven healthy habits that improve relationships or get in touch with us to learn more about Couples Counseling Associates.